-A little one shall become a thousand, and a small one a strong nation: I the Lord will hasten it in his time.
+A little one shall become a thousand, and a small one a strong nation.
+I, the LORD, will hasten it in its time.”
 (Isaiah 60:22)

 All the saints are brothers and there is no priest among us.
 Our priesthood extends to the nations of the saved, not to our fellow members of the Body of Christ.
 Each member of the Body of Christ, from the least to the greatest, will know the Lord for himself.
 Christ Himself, the Son of God, is the only Priest who stands between God and a member of the royal priesthood.

 There is no temple, no priesthood, to serve the inhabitants of the new Jerusalem.
 The entire city is the Wife of the Lamb, the Body of Christ, the Tabernacle of God.
 The new Jerusalem is, we believe, an actual city, and its characteristics are imbued with and reflect the virtues that have been prepared in the members of the Bride of the Lamb.